Myelencephalon

 The myelencephalon or afterbrain is the most posterior region of the embryonic hindbrain, from which the medulla oblongata develops.

+Myelencephalon is from myel- (bone marrow or spinal cord) and encephalon (the vertebrate brain).

 Development

 Neural tube to myelencephalon

-During fetal development, divisions of the neural tube that give rise to the hindbrain (rhombencephalon) and the other primary vesicles (forebrain and midbrain) occur at just 28 days after conception.
+During fetal development, divisions of the neural tube that give rise to the hindbrain (rhombencephalon) and the other primary vesicles (forebrain and midbrain) occur 28 days after conception.
 With the exception of the midbrain, these primary vesicles undergo further differentiation at 5 weeks after conception to form the myelencephalon and the other secondary vesicles.

 Myelencephalon to medulla

-Final shape differentiation of the myelencephalon into the medulla oblongata can be observed at 20 weeks gestation.
+The final shape differentiation of the myelencephalon into the medulla oblongata can be observed at 20 weeks of gestation.

 Medulla oblongata

 The medulla oblongata is part of the brain stem that serves as the connection of the spinal cord to the brain.
 It is situated between the pons and the spinal cord.

 Function

 The medulla oblongata is responsible for several functions of the autonomic nervous system.
 These functions include: